- Any rash on the skin covered by a diaper

 - Bright red skin that peels off in sheets

-- Age under 1 month old with tiny water blisters or pimples (like chickenpox) in a cluster
+- Age less than 1 month old with tiny water blisters or pimples in a group

-- Age under 1 month old and infection suspected (yellow crusts, spreading redness)
+- Age less than 1 month old and looks infected (yellow scabs, spreading redness)

 - Age under 1 month old and looks or acts abnormal in any way